MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/ugc/quickstart.md

 ## Do a simple search

 Once the publish call succeeds, it can be searched for using the previously published itemId.
 The Catalog/Search API executes a search against published catalog (including UGC items) using the provided parameters and returns a set of paginated results.
-Note that the `filter`, `orderBy` and `select` fields use OData as the query standard.
+Note that the filter, orderBy and select fields use OData as the query standard.

 ```csharp
 POST  https://YOURTITLEID.playfabapi.com/Catalog/Search HTTP/1.1